holunda-io/camunda-bpm-taskpool/docs/introduction/features.md

 Along with business data entities being modified during the execution of the business processes, the business process instance itself holds a collection of so-called process variables, representing the state of the execution.
 In contrast to the business data entities, their lifecycle is bound to the lifecycle of the business process instance.
-For different reasons the requirement might exist to have a rapid access to the **process variables** of a running process instance, which is provided by the `taskpool` library.
+For different reasons the requirement might exist to have rapid access to the **process variables** of a running process instance, which is provided by the `taskpool` library.

 ## Integration